kiyamehr/Frontend-Journey/Html/7-working with tables/README.md

-📊 HTML Tables – Practice Project
+HTML Tables – Practice Project

 This project is a simple exercise focused on learning how to structure and display data using HTML tables.
 It includes a sample table showing Calculus Final Exam Grades.

-🔥 What I Learned
+What I Learned:

 - How to create a table using the "table" element